A look at the House Republican health care bill

-House Republicans planned a vote Thursday on a revised bill rolling back much of former President Barack Obama's health care law.
+House Republicans have passed legislation to roll back much of former President Barack Obama's health care law.
 The legislation would rework subsidies for private insurance, limit federal spending on Medicaid for low-income people and cut taxes on upper-income individuals used to finance Obama's overhaul.

-The nonpartisan Congressional Budget Office estimates that the Republican bill will result in 24 million fewer people having health insurance by 2026, compared to Obama's 2010 statute.
+The nonpartisan Congressional Budget Office estimates that the Republican bill would result in 24 million fewer people having health insurance by 2026, compared to Obama's 2010 statute.

 Here are key elements of the bill: